syd-nguyen/roll/README.md

 * rider name
 * rider phone number

-The data is created when users create events and is thus of a variable size.
+The data is created when users create events and is thus of variable size.
 All data is kept private.

 ## ▶️ How to Run (Local)